 What tests might I have after being diagnosed?

-After a diagnosis of anal cancer, you’ll likely need other tests.
-These tests help your healthcare providers learn more about your cancer.
-They can help show if it has grown into nearby areas or spread to other parts of your body.
+After a diagnosis of Hodgkin lymphoma, you will likely need more tests.
+These tests help your healthcare providers learn more about the cancer.
+They can help show if it has grown into nearby areas.
+Or if it has spread to other parts of your body.
 The test results help your providers decide the best ways to treat the cancer.
 If you have any questions about these or other tests, talk with your healthcare team.